LosFuzzys/LosTemplates/README.md

 Use it in combination with `make solve` to ensure the distributed tarfile is deployable and solvable.

+### lint

+Sanity checks the challenge using predefined rules.

+### test

+Tests the regular and distributed challenge using `make solve`.
+The workflow is:
+1. `make all`: Spawning the challenge
+2. `make solve`: Solves the challenge
+3. `make distrun`: Spawns the distributed challenge
+4. `make solve`: Solves the distributed challenge

+If the regular and distributed challenge are solvable, `make test` succeeds, otherwise it will return with a non-zero value.

 ### version

 Prints the type of the makefile in use and the current version-number.

 Check for the latest version in [version](#version).

+### shell

+Spawns an interactive shell for a running challenge.
+For jailed challenges we will `chroot` you into `/jail`.

+> [!NOTE]
+> This target requires an running challenge e.g. `make run`.

 ### solve-sequential